KechrisLab/SmCCNet/README.md

 The final network generated from SmCCNet can be visualized in two ways:

-- Shiny Application simply by uplooding the final .Rdata to [SmCCNet Visualization Application](https://smccnet.shinyapps.io/smccnetnetwork/).
+- Shiny Application simply by uploading the final .Rdata to [SmCCNet Visualization Application](https://smccnet.shinyapps.io/smccnetnetwork/).
 - Cytoscape Software [Cytoscape](https://cytoscape.org/) through R